How the platform works

 A scope contract bounds every scan: domain whitelist, port whitelist, request-rate ceiling, exclusion list.
 Out-of-scope hits are refused at the planner, not just the network layer.
 Destructive-action classification blocks payloads with non-reversible side-effects from generation.

-The validation layer
+The validation & sealing layer

-The learning layer
+The retest & learning layer

 Can you find the bug without breaking the customer?